Disclaimer: This post includes affiliate links that I may get compensation from if you decide to make a purchase. Thank you for the support!

 Worsted Weight ~ Self-Striping Yarn 425 yards

-Pictured above using Red Heart Unforgettable in Cappuccino.
-1 1/2 skeins used
+Pictured above using Red Heart Unforgettable 1 1/2 skeins used

 Buy it now!!